ketrab2137/Fivem-revive-and-spawnpoint-script/README.md

 # Fivem-revive-and-spawnpoint-script
-Fivem script that lets you revive yourselt at the place you died or create a spawnpoint
+Fivem script that lets you revive yourself at the place you died or create a spawnpoint